In order to receive accommodations, such as extra time, separate locations, test read.

 Testing Must Address the Following:

-Acceptable instruments are WAIS-R IV, Wechsler Adult Intelligence Scale for Children, and The Woodcock-Johnson Test of Cognitive Ability.
+Acceptable instruments are the WAIS-R IV, Wechsler Adult Intelligence Scale, and The Woodcock-Johnson Test of Cognitive Ability.
 Sub-test scores should be included.
 An adult normed evaluation is preferred.

 Current levels of functioning in reading, mathematics and written language are highly recommended.
 Acceptable instruments include: the Woodcock-Johnson Psychoeducational Battery, Test of Achievement (WJ-R), the Wechsler Individual Achievement Test (WIAT), Test of Written Language - 2(TOWL), Woodcock Reading Mastery Test-R or Stanford Diagnostic Mathematics Test.